code-snips/cpp-docs/docs/index.md

 # C++

-Welcome to the last collection of C++ snippets you'll ever need!
+A collection of code snippets for C++.